nstyyy/nstyyy/README.md

 ## About Me

-- 🔭 I’m currently working on [GreedIsland]
+- 🔭 I’m currently working on [Greed-Island], the best free acess server on FiveM 😁
-- 🌱 I’m currently learning [Technologies or Skills]
+- 🌱 I’m currently learning [Web development]
-- 👯 I’m looking to collaborate on [Open Source Projects]
-- 📫 How to reach me: [Your Email Address]
+- 📫 How to reach me: [nsty47r#8644]

-- 😄 Pronouns: [Your Pronouns]
+---

 ## Skills